 What many could lack in the start, is to put themselves fitly and methodically into a good, regular drill (of sessions).
 It could be good for you.

-Words in books have value through their meanings.
-The philosopher Zhuang-zi:
+Words in books have value through their meanings and supposed meanings.

 One may slowly wonder what is the value of that handed down view of a writer of old also.

 Meditate to preserve your mental balance if you can.
 Self-preservation may require bulwarking too.
 There is value accrued from reading, and more value accrued from decent, skilful handling on top of it.

 Deep meditation practice correctly done, over and over, and handling life along with deep meditation may count for something.